Skip to content

 Note

-To find the locations where pixi looks for configuration files, run pixi with -v or --verbose.
+To find the locations where pixi looks for configuration files, run pixi with -vv.

 Reference#